piotrmurach/tty-progressbar/README.md

 ### 2.16 on

-The progress bar fires events when it is progressing, stopped or finished.
-You can register to listen for events using the `on` message.
+A progress bar fires events when it is progressing, paused, stopped or finished.
+You can register to listen for these events using the `on` message.

 Every time an `advance` is called the `:progress` event gets fired which you can listen for inside a block which includes the actual amount of progress as a first yielded argument: